Eligibility criteria and application

 • Keep the program management team updated with your progress and career information following graduation

-• Be open to participate in the production of content to be used on the Laidlaw scholars website, and potentially be used for marketing the program
+• Be open to participate in the production of content to be used on the Laidlaw scholars website, and potentially be used for promoting the program

 Your application

-Applications for the cohort beginning in 2024 will open in December 2023.
+Applications for the cohort beginning in 2024 are currently closed.

 The application must include the following elements: